-A geometric sum is a sum where the ratio between any two consecutive numbers is constant.
-For example, is a geometric sum with constant 2.
-A geometric sum can be calculated using the formula where a is the first number, b is the last number and the ratio between consecutive numbers is x.
+A geometric progression is a sequence of numbers where the ratio between any two consecutive numbers is constant.
+For example, is a geometric progression with constant 2.
+The sum of a geometric progression can be calculated using the formula where a is the first number, b is the last number and the ratio between consecutive numbers is x.
 For example,